Joe Biden sexual misconduct allegation: Background

-Tara Reade, née Tara Reade Moulton, lives in Nevada County, California.
-She changed her legal name to McCabe for protection in January 1998 because of domestic violence inflicted on her in the past.
-Reade has done advocacy work for domestic violence victims first in Washington state and later in California.
-In early 2020, she worked part time with families with special-needs children in Nevada County, California.
-Having earned a Seattle University law degree in 2004, she has not practiced law.
-She has held positions or done volunteer work for county governmental agencies or for private nonprofits, performing duties in such areas as victims advocacy or animal rescue.
+Tara Reade, née Tara Reade Moulton, born 26 February 1964, lived in Nevada County, California.
+She changed her legal surname to McCabe for protection in 1998 because of domestic violence.
+Reade did advocacy work for domestic violence victims, first in Washington state and later in California.
+In early 2020, she worked part time with families with special-needs children in Nevada County.
+She earned a Seattle University Juris Doctor in 2004, but has not practiced law.
+She held positions and did volunteer work for county governmental agencies and for private nonprofits, performing duties in such areas as victims advocacy or animal rescue.

 Reade worked as a staff assistant in Biden's U.S. Senate office from December 1992 to August 1993, when she was in her late twenties.
 "Over the years, Reade spoke favorably about working for Biden", reported the Associated Press in 2020.
 A few years before she accused Biden of sexual assault, Reade repeatedly praised Biden on her personal Twitter account, retweeting or otherwise endorsing comments which characterized Biden as a leader in combating sexual violence.
-CNN reported in 2020 that "In more recent years, Reade has praised Biden on social media on numerous occasions."
+CNN reported in 2020 that, "In more recent years, Reade has praised Biden on social media on numerous occasions."
 When CNN asked her why, she said she feels conflicted about him, liking what he did politically for women's issues and saying that "many things are true at once".

 Reade was one of several women who accused Biden in 2019 of "physical contact that made them feel uncomfortable, such as unwanted hugs, kisses on the head, and standing uncomfortably close", according to ABC News.

 Reade, a Democrat who supported various candidates other than Biden during the 2020 primaries, said that her various allegations against Biden were not politically motivated.

-Reade released her memoir, Left Out: When The Truth Doesn't Fit In, in October 2020.
+Reade released her memoir, Left Out: When the Truth Doesn't Fit In, in October 2020.